 Oh, how times have changed.

-In short, toffee is melted butter and sugar.
+You melt toffee is melted butter and sugar.
 A little salt and a vanilla extract for flavor.
-This mixture is cooked to 285 degrees Fahrenheit until it caramelizes.
-The toffee is then allowed to cool and broken into small pieces.
+Then you cook this mixture to 285 degrees Fahrenheit until it caramelizes.
+The toffee is allowed to cool and broken into small pieces.
 These pieces are then folded into a buttery cookie dough and baked.
 The toffee melts into the cookie dough and upon cooling it solidifies giving the cookie a stained glass look.

 They are perfection.
 I’m not sure what’s better here.
 Is it the buttery dough?
 Is it the salted toffee?

 One will never know.

 What I DO know is that you need to bake these cookies.

 Here are some more cookie recipes to satisfy your cravings!

 - 1/4 cup 1/2 stick Unsalted butter

 - Splash of vanilla extract

 - ¾ cup 1 ½ sticks Unsalted butter, room temperature